simp/pupmod-simp-simp_snmpd/README.md

 NOTE: If the system variables are set in a configuratioin file then net-snmp marks them as not writable and will not allow them to be changed via snmpset or other client utilities.
-If you want to set information via a client, set `simp_snmpd::system_info` to false and the defaults will not be set in the configuration file.
+To be able to set information via a client, set `simp_snmpd::system_info` to false and the defaults will not be set in the configuration file.

 ### SNMP Client